Boot Up at the Country Music Hall of Fame

-Rhinestones, tassels, boots so pointy they'll make your toes bleed... what more could you expect from Nashville's monument to the music that made it famous?
+Rhinestones, tassels, boots so pointy they'd make toes bleed...what more could you expect from Nashville's monument to the music that made it famous?
 Well, plenty more, as it turns out.
-The hall of fame contains some seriously impressive artefacts from musical history, from Bill Monroe's Loar f5 mandolin and Johnny Cash's black suit to Webb Pierce's car, pimped up with silver guns for handles and a buffalo horn on the front.
-Set across several floors, the hall of fame misses few details as it tells the story of 'hillbilly' music, although their enormous Hank Williams Sr tribute is curiously sketchy on his death.
-Big, bold, and shameless, this is one heck of a celebration of country music - and you wouldn't have it any other way.
+The Hall of Fame contains some seriously impressive artifacts from musical history, from Bill Monroe's Loar F5 mandolin and Johnny Cash's iconic black suit to Webb Pierce's car, pimped-out with silver guns for door handles and steer horns mounted on the front grille.
+Sprawled across several floors, the Hall of Fame misses few details as it tells the story of "hillbilly" music (although the expansive exhibit about Hank Williams is notably sketchy on the particulars of his early death).
+Big, bold, and shameless, this is one heck of a celebration of country music.

 Complete the musical adventure at the Country Music Hall of Fame by attending the extra Studio B tour to see where legends like Elvis Presley and Dolly Parton recorded some of their best hits.
 It's authentic and fascinating!

 222 5th Ave S, Nashville, TN 37203, USA